- May 29, 2009

 “The story is virtually non-existent and characters have no context.”

-“Gameplay has some things going for it with various units being so different because superheroes, but overall nothing they do is really very impressive or cool, and the game just trods along telling you an incredibly generic and stupid comic story.”
+“Gameplay it does have some things going for it with various units being so different because super heroes but overall nothing they do is really very impressive or cool and the game just trods along telling you an incredibly generic and stupid comic story.”